 Medical research continues to reveal numerous and exciting innovations in the treatment and prevention of dementia, but one of the more intrepid ideas for treating patients with severe dementia comes from outside the hospital setting — and it’s beginning to capture the interest of medical professionals all over the globe.

-Last year, we told you about Hogewey Village, a small community just outside of Amsterdam that has inspired a brand-new model for senior living among those with dementia.
+Last year, we told you about Hogewey Village, a small community just outside of Amsterdam that has inspired a brand-new model for the senior living among those with dementia.
 It’s called “Dementia Village,” and it’s catching on like wildfire.

 The village is a small community with a town center containing all the businesses one might expect to see in their own hometown — a restaurant, grocery store, cinema, and much more.
 The only difference is that all its residents suffer from severe dementia, and most of them are unaware that their town is actually a contained nursing home community.